AnandaSriKaushalB/Expense-tracker/README.md

 ## Demo

-You can see a live demo of the app here(https://expense-client-pi.vercel.app/).
+You can see a live demo of the app here -------=> https://expense-client-pi.vercel.app/.

 ## Technologies Used